nvdla/doc/doc/hw/v1/ias/unit_description.rst

 3. Gather new accumulative sums from output side of adder array.

-4. Stores into assembly SRAM group
+4. Store into assembly SRAM group

 5. Repeat step1~ step3 in terms of stripe operation until a channel operation is done.